U.S. wrestler The Ultimate Warrior died of heart disease: autopsy

 His death came just days after he was inducted into the World Wrestling Entertainment Inc Hall of Fame.

-The 6-foot, 2-inch tall, 280-pound (127 kg) wrestler was one of the most recognizable characters in professional wrestling, commanding the ring in his signature neon garb, lengthy blond hair and face paint.
+The 6-foot, 2-inch (188 cm) tall, 280-pound (127 kg) wrestler was one of the most recognizable characters in professional wrestling, commanding the ring in his signature neon garb, lengthy blond hair and face paint.

 Reporting by Victoria Cavaliere; Editing by Barbara Goldberg and Sofina Mirza-Reid